CircuitData/CircuitData-Language/README.md

 ```

 ## JSON schema
-JSON schema is available in the versions folder.
+JSON schema is available in at its [own site (schema.circuitdata.org)](http://schema.circuitdata.org) in version folders.
 To link to it, please use the raw link.
 The schema allows you to validate your OTTP file syntax.
 An example of how this is done in Ruby with the [json-schema GEM](https://github.com/ruby-json-schema/json-schema) below:

 ```
 ottp = '{